-

 If you're at a business and are uncertain if a QR code is real, ask an employee to verify it.
 However, it's still smart to exercise caution even if a business confirms that it uses QR codes — some fraudsters produce stickers that seamlessly cover legitimate codes.

-Smith warned that "if the code is in an odd space, such as a random sticker on the wall, consider that it may be a fraud attempt."
+If the code is in an odd space, such as a random sticker on the wall, consider that it may be a fraud attempt.

 What can happen if you fall victim to a QR code scam